What is the difference between a ‘Community Cat’ and a “Stray Cat”?

 Trap, Neuter, Return is the humane approach to addressing community cat populations.

-It saves cats’ lives and is effective in slowly diminishing population numbers.
-TNR not only stops the breeding cycle, but allows wild cats to continue protecting their established territories.
-TNR allows for peaceful coexistence between cats and humans in our shared environment.
+Trap, Neuter, Return is the humane and successful approach to addressing community cat populations.
+It saves cats’ lives and is effective in slowly diminishing population numbers, by preventing the vacuum effect.
+TNR not only stops the breeding cycle, but allows community cats to continue protecting their established territories.
+TNR allows for peaceful coexistence between cats and humans in a shared environment.

 Colonies can be managed by community members who trap and sterilize cats in a specific area.
 In this program, community cats are humanely trapped, brought to a veterinarian to be spayed or neutered, vaccinated, eartipped (the universal sign that a cat has been sterilized), and then returned to their outdoor home.